-- The main taxes applied in Egypt are income taxes applicable on individuals and tax on company’s profit applicable on all juristic persons (companies and partnership).
+- The main taxes applied in Egypt are income taxes applicable on individuals, and tax on company profits applicable on all juristic persons (companies and partnerships).

 - Corporation tax is imposed on the totality of a company’s profit.

-- Resident employees will be taxed on their total compensation derived as a result of an employment relationship, whether paid from Egypt or from other sources.
+- Resident employees will be taxed on the total compensation derived as a result of an employment relationship, whether paid from Egypt or from other sources.

 - Egypt has entered into double taxation treaties with more than 45 countries.